peylix/bdic-report-template-latex/README.md

 # LaTeX Report Template for BDIC Modules

-A simple but elegant LaTeX template for reports for various modules in Beijing-Dublin International College (BDIC), inspired by [this template](https://www.overleaf.com/latex/templates/math-notes-template/kfqdrzrzpvvk).
+An elegant and professional LaTeX template designed for academic reports across various modules in Beijing-Dublin International College (BDIC).
+This template draws inspiration from [this template](https://www.overleaf.com/latex/templates/math-notes-template/kfqdrzrzpvvk) while being specifically tailored for BDIC coursework.

+> [!IMPORTANT]
+> **Disclaimer**: This is an **unofficial** template created for student use.
+It is not endorsed, provided, or approved by University College Dublin, Beijing University of Technology, or BDIC.
+The institutional logos used in this template remain the intellectual property of their respective universities and are included solely for academic formatting purposes.

 ## Screenshots